Difficulty grades of the walking tours

 Trek over varied terrain, which may include also a fair amount of walking in alpine landscape.
 Steep stages might be present, but not taking more than 15-20min each to complete.
 Daily walking: up to 5-6hrs and/or potentially exceeding 20km/12,5miles.
 Climbing/descending: 800-1000m/2600-3300ft per day.

-Treks along trails in the high alpine zones (above the tree line).
+Treks along trails in the high alpine zones (above the tree line), or involving significant elevation gain on a daily basis.
 Suitable for really fit hikers.
 Steep stages might be longer and strenuous, taking 30-60min each to complete.
 Exposed passages, gravel or pathless rock slopes may pose danger of falling.
 Daily walking: up to 6-7hrs and/or up to 25km/15,5miles.
 Climbing/descending: 800-1200m/2600-3900ft per day.

 Treks for experienced and/or very fit hikers, tracing high alpine terrains, cirques, high mountain passes, and covering rather strenuous routes.
 Sure-footedness is compulsory as trekking on exposed slopes is common.
 Daily walking: up to 7-8hrs and/or up to 25km/15,5miles.
 Climbing/descending: 1000-1500m/3300-4900ft per day.